Skip to content

 Choosing Cat.
 2 when the program requires float-free.

-Offshore or short-handed crew: if no one can grab the beacon, only a Cat.
+Offshore or reduced crew: if no one can grab the beacon, only a Cat.
 1 will activate on its own.

 Trap #5